 2)How to do a sound check

 Taking the time to do a sound check might seem obvious, but so often I see people take shortcuts and don’t give adequate time to this or don’t do a thorough check.
 Read more about church sound checks at my in-depth post.

 3)Building a sound system from scratch

 For many churches, the best option will be to outsource sound design and installation, but others may have the technical knowledge in house to build their own system.
 If that’s the route you wish to take there are a lot of different things you need to consider.
-Check out this resource on how to do your own church audio from scratch
+Check out this resource on how to build a PA system from scratch.

 4)Record the worship services

 If you already have a great PA in place, there are a number of ways to record your worship services.
 You could record direct to disk, via laptop or to CD recorder.
 Also if you don’t have facilities to do that, there are other ways to record using handheld digital recorders that give good results.
 Read more about recording church services here.

 Does your current setup need a full or partial upgrade?
 What do you need to do to make your system better?
 Sometimes with just a few bits of added gear or replacements, you can take an average system and make it into a great system.
 Take time to learn all you can and see where an upgrade could make a difference.
 Check out some of the other articles on our site for ideas.

 6)Make recordings anywhere